chandrabca22/Food-Delivery-App/README.md

 1. Explore varieties
 2. Shop for your favorites meal as e dey hot.
 3. Shop for your favorite meals or drinks and enjoy while doing it.

+# Release Version 4.4.4
+This is the final step while you buy anything from anywhere you need to pay for those things.

+1. Checkout
+2. When you done check out and get it delivered.
+3. When you done check out and get it delivered with ease.